-- 4.1.8 Ropes were tied on some retained trees and, in particular, a nail was found nailed into the tree branch to hang electric wires at Bridge 11A.
-The Contractor was requested to untie the ropes, pull out the nail and not to hang wires onto the retained trees in the future. - 4.1.9 Particular observations during the site inspections for Contract 2 are described below:
+- 4.1.8 Ropes to hang clothes were found tied on retained trees at Bridge 10A.
+The Contractor was reminded to untie the ropes and not to hang anything on the retained trees in the future. - 4.1.9 Particular observations during the site inspections for Contract 2 are described below: